The laser model has been updated for 2023. The range has been increased to 2500 meters. There is also a different LCD display and mode options.

 If you don’t have an Android phone you can still enter the laser measurements on BASEline manually:

-Long pressing the mode button on the laser turns on Bluetooth, the app connects automatically.
+The laser always sends a Bluetooth signal when it is on, the app connects automatically.
 Measurements are recorded automatically but can also be entered/erased/edited manually.

 It is also nice to add a saved gps tracks of your jumps to help guess how high you will be over a feature, or how soon you can go right over the ridge etc. The profiles generated when doing this can be messy, but they make sense in real time.